sankhyans/Annotated-type-analyzer/README.md

 {$8} >= {$1}
 {$3} >= {$13}
 {$8} >= {$4}

-This can be explained as shown in the figure on the right.
+This can be explained as:
 { $3 } >= { $10, $13}
 { $2 } >= { $2, $5}
 { $8 } >= { $1, $4}